 What is Bluetooth?

 Bluetooth is what allows you to connect your smartwatch to your smartphone.
 It’s a short-distance wireless connection between 2 or more devices (known as pairing) that allows you to transfer data wirelessly rather than through a cable.
-In order for you to use this technology, your devices must be Bluetooth enabled.
-Bluetooth has become an industry standard, with almost all portable speakers and wireless headphones featuring Bluetooth nowadays.
-In this guide, we’ll cover all of the questions you might have surrounding Bluetooth as well as how to connect your devices.
+To use this technology, your devices must be Bluetooth-enabled.
+Bluetooth has become an industry standard, with almost all portable speakers and wireless headphones featuring Bluetooth.
+In this guide, we’ll cover all of the questions you might have surrounding Bluetooth and how to connect your devices.

 The History of Bluetooth

-Bluetooth was first developed as “short-link” radio technology and was initiated in 1989 by Nils Rydbeck and Johan Ullman.
+Bluetooth was first developed as a “short-link” radio technology and was initiated in 1989 by Nils Rydbeck and Johan Ullman.
 The purpose was originally to develop wireless headsets.
-The first consumer Bluetooth device was a hand free mobile headset which launched in 1999, and later the first Bluetooth mobile phone was the Ericsson T39, which was available in stores in 2001.
-Nowadays Bluetooth is a wireless technology that is used for exchanging data between fixed and mobile devices over a short distance using UHF radio waves and building personal area networks.
+The first consumer Bluetooth device was a hand-free mobile headset launched in 1999, and later, the first Bluetooth mobile phone was the Ericsson T39, which was available in stores in 2001.
+Nowadays, Bluetooth is a wireless technology used to exchange data between fixed and mobile devices over a short distance using UHF radio waves and building personal area networks.

 Bluetooth is currently managed by the Bluetooth Special Interest Group (SIG), which has more than 30,000 members in fields of computing, networking, telecommunication, and consumer electronics.
 SIG oversees the development of the specification, controls the qualification program, and protects the trademarks.
-To market a Bluetooth device, a manufacturer would need to meet Bluetooth SIG standards.
-The purpose of Bluetooth is therefore to replace the cables we use to connect devices, while still keeping communications between them secure.
+A manufacturer would need to meet Bluetooth SIG standards to market a Bluetooth device.
+The purpose of Bluetooth is, therefore, to replace the cables we use to connect devices while keeping communications between them secure.

-The term “Bluetooth” was derived from a 10th century Danish King named Harald Bluetooth, who is said to have united different factions at war.
-Like Harald Bluetooth, Bluetooth technology brings together a range of different devices across many industries through a unifying communication standard.
+The term “Bluetooth” was derived from a 10th-century Danish King named Harald Bluetooth, who is said to have united different factions at war.
+Like Harald Bluetooth, Bluetooth technology brings together various devices across many industries through a unifying communication standard.
 The idea of the name was proposed by Jim Kardach of Intel in 1997, who at the time was reading Frans G. Bengtsson’s historical novel ‘The Long Ships’ about Kind Harald Bluetooth and Vikings.
-The logo itself is a bind rune merging from the Younger Futhark runes ‘Hagall’ and ‘Bjarkan’, King Harald’s Bluetooth’s initials.
+The logo is a bind rune merging from the Younger Futhark runes ‘Hagall’ and ‘Bjarkan,’ King Harald’s Bluetooth initials.

 How Does Bluetooth Work?

-Bluetooth devices automatically connect to each other and eight of them can communicate at any one time.
+Bluetooth devices automatically connect and eight can communicate at any one time.
 These devices will not interfere with one another because each pair uses a different channel available on the 79 frequencies.
-To explain it in clearer terms a technique known as spread-spectrum frequency hopping states that if two devices want to connect, they pick a channel randomly, and if this channel is already in use, the devices will switch to another one that is available.
-Pairs of devices will also shift the frequency they’re using thousands of times a second to minimize the risk of interference from other electrical appliances.
+To explain it in clearer terms, a technique known as spread-spectrum frequency hopping states that if two devices want to connect, they pick a channel randomly.
+If this channel is already in use, the devices will switch to another available one.
+Pairs of devices will also shift the frequency they use thousands of times a second to minimize the risk of interference from other electrical appliances.

-When two or more Bluetooth devices are connected and are sharing information together, they form a mini-computer network called a piconet.
+When two or more Bluetooth devices are connected and sharing information together, they form a mini-computer network called a piconet.
 Other devices can then join or leave an existing piconet at any time.
 One device, known as the ‘master’ controls the network, while the others known as ‘slaves’ obey its instructions.
-When two or more separate piconets join up and share information this is a called a scatternet.
+When two or more separate piconets join and share information, this is called a scatternet.

 How Does Bluetooth Work with Headsets?